ericprud/shapetree-tests-output/README.md

     ShapeTree.remote
       ✓ should throw if not passed a URL
-      ✓ should throw on a GET failure ShapeTree.validate
+      ✓ should throw on a GET failure
+      ✓ should parse turtle
+      ✓ should throw on bad media type ShapeTree.validate
       ✓ should throw if shapeTree step is missing a shape ✓ should throw on malformed POST Turtle body